sentryco/UpgradeAlert/README.md

 - 🚨 Getting urgent security updates out to as many users as possible as quickly as possible

 ### Solution:
 - When the current app version is outdated.
-The user is prompted with a link to appstore where the user can update
+The user is prompted with a link to AppStore where the user can update
 - Two different alerts can be prompted.
 One where there is an option to update later and one where the user have to update
 - You can customize alert title, message and button text